mikkmake/Siili_Task/README.md

 ### 5 [C++]: Allow developer to specify source of speed

-Currently a developer may set any QTextStream as input.
-The goal now is to abstract out to QIODevice.
+Currently a developer may set any QTextStream or QIODevice as input.

 ### 6 [C++]: Collect statistics and store at the end of use